Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The clues generally meet the requirements, but there are some areas for improvement.
-Length compliance is a major issue, as many fake clues are too short.
-The informed clues are mostly well-written, but some could be more specific.
-The misinformed clues are effective, but some are too vague.
-The fake clues are mostly effective in misdirection, but some are not specific enough.
+A well-constructed set of clues.
+The informed clues are descriptive and specific without being too obvious.
+The misinformed clues offer good, albeit general, ambiguity.
+The fake clues are highly effective at diverting attention to the incorrect options.

 ---